dio-av/twitch_community/README.md

 A project for the Devpost hackathon to provide a community tab implementations for twitch streamers interact with their followers.

-# Project Structure
+# Project structure and details

-The Project is built following SOLID principles; it uses some design patterns like the repository pattern for the postgreSQL database integration.
-The application has OAuth2 authentication, test containers for integration tests and a makefile for building it.
+The Project is built following SOLID principles; it uses the repository pattern for the postgreSQL database interaction.
+The application has OAuth2 authentication for the app to provide access to the twitch user, test containers for integration tests and a makefile for building the project.

 ## MakeFile